HSLdevcom/jore4-deploy/README.md

 The subnets can freely access resources between each other.

-Note that the public network security group (NSG) is only deployed if it does not exist yet.
+Note that the public and application gateway network security groups (NSG) are only deployed if they don't exist yet.
 This allows for manual modifications like custom firewall settings to survive later re-deployments.

 The routing table `jore4-route` is configured on all subnets in order to be able to restrict the traffic between the subnets and the peered vnet hosting the jore3 database.
 The traffic is